eclipse-tractusx/eclipse-tractusx.github.io/docs-kits_versioned_docs/version-23.09/kits/tractusx-edc/docs/samples/Transfer Data.md

 In the diagram the IDS contract negotiation is marked as simplified, because the EDC is exchanging multiple messages during contract negotiation.
 But the inter-controlplane communication is not in the scope of this document.

-After the negotiation is initiated ensure that is has concluded.
+After the negotiation is initiated ensure that it has concluded.
 This is done by requesting the negotiation from the API and checking whether the `contractAgreementId` is set.
 This might take a few seconds.

 ![Sequence 1](diagrams/transfer_sequence_3.png)